 How to Write a Business Plan

-Now that you know more about company planning, this knowledge won’t go to much use if you don’t know how to write a business plan.
-Planning in your head doesn’t cut it.
-Not only do you want to write it out to show potential investors or lenders, but you want to have an organized reference to return to as needed.
+This knowledge will not go to much use without a written business plan.
+Planning in your head does not cut it.
+Not only do you want to write it out to show potential investors or lenders, but you also want to have an organized reference to return to as needed.

 Have an Organizational System in Mind

-As you can tell simply by the length of this article, there are plenty of important aspects of a business strategy that require attention.
-Because of this, you need to develop a strong organizational system for your plan.
+There are plenty of important aspects of a business strategy that require attention.
+You need to develop a strong organizational system for your plan.

-If you want a hard copy, then get a binder with tabs and label them based on each plan.
+If you want a hard copy, get a binder with tabs and label each tab with the plan.
 Breaking sections into categories and subcategories is highly recommended.
-For example, a “marketing strategy” category with “organic marketing” and “paid marketing” subcategories is appropriate.
+A “marketing strategy” category with “organic marketing” and “paid marketing” subcategories is one example.

-Either way, this will help investors and lenders understand and review your strategy and make it far easier to use as a reference in the future.
-You don’t want to have to skim through a hundred pages to find your budget information.
+If you intend to keep your business plan digital, use a program that allows proper organization.
+Either way, this will help investors and lenders review your strategy and make it far easier to use as a reference in the future.

 Make Decisions Based on Facts

-One of the biggest mistakes for business owners is operating on “what-ifs”, wants, and dreams.
-A clear vision is critical to the success of a business, but it has to be entirely rooted in reality.
-An attitude of “my product is the best, so this is going to work no matter what I do” is almost guaranteed to fail.
+One of the biggest mistakes for business owners is operating on wants and dreams alone.
+A clear vision is critical to a business’s success, but it must be grounded in reality.

-Instead, the appropriate response is to accept the fact that revenue needs stimulating and work to address it immediately.
+If a business is not generating any revenue, having faith that it soon will is not a concrete solution.
+The appropriate response is to accept that revenue needs stimulation and to work to address it immediately.
 Having a plan for that in the first place is the best solution.
-In general, business owners should develop the habit of using facts in decision-making.

 Start With a Rough Draft

-Next, you want to list your business objectives and goals, both long-term and short-term.
-This is a great time to discuss funding, monetary goals, and how much money you intend to earn/spend.
+Next, list your business objectives and goals, both long-term and short-term.
+This is a good time to discuss funding, monetary goals, and how much money you intend to earn and spend.

 Ask for Expert Help

-Well, business consulting services can help you learn the ropes in as short of a time as possible and help you develop your business plan.
-Ultimately, this is the best way to set a business up for success, possibly before it’s even launched.
+If you are a first-time business owner, developing and implementing all of these strategies on your own can be overwhelming.
+Business consulting services can help you learn the ropes in as short a time as possible and help you develop your business plan.
+This is often the best way to set a business up for success, possibly before it is even launched.

 Analyze Performance

-You can’t properly manage or change an existing strategy if you don’t know how it’s working.
-Continuously analyze financial statements, marketing strategies, and other key performance indicators (KPIs) to understand how to make appropriate adjustments over time.
+You cannot properly manage or change an existing strategy if you do not know how it is working.
+Continuously analyze financial statements, marketing strategies, and other key performance indicators to understand how to make appropriate adjustments over time.

-Also, ask customers for feedback regularly.
-They are your most valuable asset when it comes to understanding business performance, so ask them to fill out surveys or leave feedback both in the digital space and in person.
+Ask customers for feedback regularly.
+They are your most valuable asset when it comes to understanding business performance, so ask them to complete surveys or leave feedback, both online and in person.

 Make Daily Processes More Efficient

-Through proper process management, work to get the most out of your employees, as well as day-to-day operations.
-Just like with your marketing campaigns, the more efficient you make all of your business processes, the higher your profit margins will be.
+Through proper process management, work to get the most out of your employees and day-to-day operations.
+The more efficient you make all of your business processes, the higher your profit margins will be.

 Asking for employee feedback is a great way to generate ideas.
-They are the ones who experience the most inconveniences and challenges (as a whole) throughout daily operations.
+They are the ones who experience the most inconveniences and challenges throughout daily operations.

-For example, if a team of three thousand employees experiences ten minutes of interruptions each day, that’s the equivalent of losing 500 hours of work.
+For example, if a team of 3,000 employees experiences 10 minutes of interruptions each day, that is equivalent to losing 500 hours of work.

 Consider Outside Help

-Whether it’s with your business strategy or the actual implementation, the business world is unforgiving.
-Fortunately, you can set yourself up for success with the right consulting services.
-However, you may not know which services are right for you.
+Whether it is with your business strategy or the actual implementation, the business world is unforgiving.
+You can set yourself up for success with the right consulting services.

 About The Author